Sumeyahassen/week7-plp-js/README.md

 - Common event types categorized by interaction type
 - Quick reference for event-driven programming

+## Evening Examples

+The evening section contains advanced JavaScript concepts and applications.
+(Content will be updated as examples are added)

 ## How to Use

 1. Clone or download this repository
-2. Navigate to either the morning or afternoon directory
+2. Navigate to the morning, afternoon, or evening directory
 3. Open any HTML file in a web browser to see the example in action
 4. Review the source code to understand how each example works
 5. Use the events.js files as references for JavaScript event handling